Charles Gayarré: Career

 In 1825, Gayarré published a pamphlet criticizing changes that Edward Livingston proposed in the Louisiana Criminal Code, particularly with respect to capital punishment (the fate of nearly 100 recaptured slaves during the 1811 German Coast revolt when he was a child).
 He then traveled to Philadelphia for his legal studies, and was admitted to the Pennsylvania bar in 1829.

-In 1830 upon returning to New Orleans, Gayarré was elected a member of the Louisiana House of Representatives, and the leadership asked him to draft an address complimenting the French legislators during the Revolution of 1830.
+In 1830, upon returning to New Orleans, Gayarré was elected a member of the Louisiana House of Representatives, and the leadership asked him to draft an address complimenting the French legislators during the Revolution of 1830.
 In 1831, after admission to the Louisiana bar, Gayarré became his state's Deputy Attorney General.
-In 1833 he became presiding judge of the city court of New Orleans.
-In 1834 he was elected as a Jackson Democrat to the United States Senate.
-However, he resigned citing health reasons before taking his seat.
+In 1833, he became presiding judge of the city court of New Orleans.
+In 1834, he was elected as a Jackson Democrat to the United States Senate.
+However, he resigned, citing health reasons, before taking his seat.
 For the next eight years, Gayarré traveled in Europe and collected historical material from France and Spain.
 Some of the historical documents that he used were written by his ancestor, Esteban de Gayarré.

-In 1844–1845 and in 1856–1857 he was elected again as a Democratic Party member of the state House of Representatives, and from 1845 to 1853 was appointed as Secretary of State of Louisiana.
-In 1853 he failed to win election to the U.S. Congress as an Independent, but remained active in Louisiana politics as an ally of John Slidell in the "Regular Democratic" movement.
+In 1844–1845 and in 1856–1857, he again served as a Democratic Party member of the state House of Representatives, and, from 1845 to 1853, was the appointed Secretary of State of Louisiana.
+In 1853, he failed to win election to the U.S. Congress as an Independent, but he remained active in Louisiana politics as an ally of John Slidell in the "Regular Democratic" movement.

-Gayarré became a member of the Louisiana Know Nothing Party from 1853-1855.
+Gayarré became a member of the Louisiana Know Nothing Party from 1853 to 1855.
 He joined the party despite him being Catholic, and left the party because they were anti-Catholic.

-In 1854, following extensive research of the Spanish government archives in Madrid, Gayarré exposed US Army general James Wilkinson as having been "Agent 13", a highly paid spy in the service of the Spanish Empire from 1787 until his death in 1825.
+In 1854, following extensive research of the Spanish government archives in Madrid, Gayarré exposed U.S. Army general James Wilkinson as having been "Agent 13", a highly paid spy in the service of the Spanish Empire from 1787 until his death in 1825.